RockefellerArchiveCenter/rockarch.org/resources/about-the-rockefellers/john-d-rockefeller-sr.md

 After ten years the trust was dissolved by a court in Ohio.
 The companies that comprised the trust later joined in the formation of the Standard Oil Company (New Jersey), since New Jersey had adopted a law that permitted a parent company to own the stock of other companies.
 It is estimated that Standard Oil owned 75 percent of the U.S. petroleum business in the 1890s.

 In addition to being the head of Standard Oil, JDR owned iron mines and timberland and had invested in manufacturing, transportation, and other industries.
 Although he held the title of president of Standard Oil until 1911, JDR retired from active leadership of the company in 1896.
 In 1911 the U.S. Supreme Court found the Standard Oil trust to be in violation of the antitrust laws and ordered the dissolution of the parent New Jersey corporation.
 The 38 companies it controlled were separated into individual firms.
-JDR at that time owned 244,500 of the company’s 983,383 outstanding shares.
+JDR at that time owned 244,500 of the company's 983,383 outstanding shares.

 ## PHILANTHROPY